Tanor Ngom: Florida State

 On 10 July 2020, Ngom signed a grant-in-aid agreement to play basketball for Florida State.
 He averaged 0.9 points and 0.9 rebounds per game (7 contests) as a senior.
 Ngom opted to return to Florida State for his fifth season of eligibility, granted due to the COVID-19 pandemic.
 On 27 November 2021, he strained his knee in practice, forcing him to miss several games.
 In the 2021-22 season, Ngom appeared in nine games, scoring 6 points per outing, while pulling down 1.9 rebounds a game.

 Professional career

 Ngom got his first professional experience with CD Póvoa of the Liga Portuguesa de Basquetebol in Portugal in 2022-23, averaging 11.1 points and 6.1 rebounds per game.
 On July 3, 2023, he signed with AB Castelló of the Spanish second-tier league LEB Oro.
+In June 2025, he signed for Gipuzkoa Basket of the Primera FEB.